 Jehovah in the New Testament

-The Watchtower reasons that the word Jehovah was originally in the New Testament, but removed without trace.
+The word Jehovah has never been found in any New Testament manuscript.
+Watchtower reasons that Jehovah was originally there, but removed without trace.
 This undermines the integrity of the entire Bible, as if such a significant word has been changed, what else is wrong?
 On the other hand, if "Jehovah" did not appear in the New Testament, the meaning of key New World Translation Scriptures change.

 This article addresses the following: